top of page

 Seeing how important this information is, the shunt does not deserve to be thrown into the bilge.
 The new shunt will be located under the floor boards, just under the electric panel off the floor on a starboard panel.

 In addition, we are busy installing the new equipment, water tank gauges, windlass remote switches and a light switch in the aft berth.
 This switch will light up all of the exterior lights on the boat.
-This way if Emma hears a bump in the night when we are at anchor, we can blind anyone, then switch the lights off and we will have the advantage of night vision while whoever made the bump will be "blind".
-Hopefully we never have to use it, however, it is a "non-lethal" tool.
+This way we can blind anyone if they board the boat at night unannounced.
+Hopefully we never have to use this "non-lethal" tool.

 bottom of page